Itanagar

-Itanagar (/iːˈtɑːnəɡər/) is the capital and largest town of the Indian state of Arunachal Pradesh.
+Itanagar (/iːˈtɑːnəɡər/, /hi/) is the capital and largest town of the Indian state of Arunachal Pradesh.
 The seat of Arunachal Pradesh Legislative Assembly, the seat of government of Arunachal Pradesh, and the seat of Gauhati High Court permanent bench at Naharlagun are all in Itanagar.
 Being the hub of all the major economic bases, Itanagar, along with the adjacent town of Naharlagun, comprises the administrative region of the Itanagar Capital Complex Region.
-This stretches from the Itanagar Municipal limit at Chandranagar Town, extended until Nirjuli Town, and is a major junction of cultural, economic, fashion, education and recreational activities.
+This stretches from the Itanagar Municipal limit at Chandranagar Town, until Nirjuli Town, and is a major hub of cultural, economic, fashion, education and recreational activities.

 Etymology

-Itafort, ‘the fort of bricks’ from which the state capital derives its name, is situated in the heart of Itanagar.
-The fort has an irregular shape, built mainly with bricks dating back to the 14th-15th century of Mayapur of Ramachandra, a king of the Jitari Dynasty.
+Itanagar derives its name from Ita Fort, the 'fort of bricks' situated in the heart of Itanagar.
+The fort has an irregular shape, built mainly with bricks, dating back to the 14th-15th century of the Chutia kingdom.